Students in Elmhurst’s Department of Education are eligible to apply for a number of special scholarships.

 - $1,500 Student Teacher Scholarships for a student teacher during the student teaching semester.

-- $1,500 Professional Development Scholarships for a licensed teacher returning to advance studies who is completing two or more courses at Elmhurst College.
+- $1,500 Professional Development Scholarships for a licensed teacher returning to advance studies who is completing two or more courses at Elmhurst University.

 For more information, contact Department of Education Chair Lisa Burke.